carlchan1994/simple_fb_messager_openai_bot/README.md

 # simple_fb_messager_openai_bot
-A simple Facebook Messenger bot that redirect user's chat to OpenAI and get the response.
+A simple Facebook Messenger bot that redirect user's chat to OpenAI (Chat GPT) and get the response.
 Hosted on Azure Funciton App.

 ## Environment Variables